sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/sd_card_preparation.md

 ## Using the prebuilt images

-The SD card must be partitioned correctly in order to contain U-Boot, seL4 and space for a filesystem, for convenience, a prebuilt disk image is provided. _Note: the disk images are set up for a 16GB SD card, please use 16GB or larger._
+The SD card must be partitioned correctly in order to contain U-Boot and partitions to hold a binary plus additional filesystem.
+For convenience a prebuilt disk image is provided. _Note: the disk image are set up for a 16GB SD card, please use 16GB or larger._

-1. Get the prebuilt disk images from the [maaxboard-prebuilt](https://github.com/sel4devkit/maaxboard-prebuilt) repo, either by cloning the entire repository, or by using GitHub to navigate to the disk_images folder and selecting the image you want to use, and downloading it through the GitHub interface.
-Currently two images are available:
+1. Get the prebuilt disk image from the [maaxboard-prebuilt](https://github.com/sel4devkit/maaxboard-prebuilt) repository, either by cloning the entire repository, or by using the direct link [here](https://github.com/sel4devkit/maaxboard-prebuilt/raw/master/disk_images/maaxboard-uboot.img.zip).
-    - maaxboard_uboot.img
-        - which contains just U-Boot, a U-Boot configuration file in the BOOT partition,  and a filesystem partition.
-    - sel4-test-maaxboard-imx8.img
-        - which contains U-Boot, a U-Boot configuration file and a prebuilt seL4 test ELF binary in the boot partition.

     _Note: the images are compressed as zip files in order to reduce their size (compressed size ~15MB, uncompressed size ~15.5GB), and will need to be uncompressed using a suitable utility before use._

-2. Once you have downloaded the image you wish to use, you will need to use a utility for flashing images to external drives.
-The rest of this section assumes that you will use balenaEtcher; see the [Host Machine Setup](host_machine_setup.md) section for more details.
+2. Once you have downloaded the image you will need to use a utility for flashing images to external drives.
+The rest of this section assumes that you will use Etcher; see the [Host Machine Setup](host_machine_setup.md) section for more details.

-3. Insert the SD card you wish to flash, and open balenaEtcher.
+3. Insert the SD card you wish to flash, and open Etcher.
 ![etcher-default](figures/etcher-default.png)

 4. Select Flash from file, and navigate to and select the image file you wish to flash.
 Then click open.